FaresAmiar/Airbnb-Price-Prediction/README.md

 Project about predicting airbnb price through caracteristics of airbnb.

-Used prefect, mlflow, ci/cd, etc.. run docker-compose and dockerfile or makefile with run-all
+Used prefect, mlflow, ci/cd, etc.. run docker-compose, and dockerfile or makefile with run-all

 In config.json, remove local and cloud prefix dict choose which you want and keep these values in "mlflow"